-- 1. Development approval is in place for a small bar. - 2.
-No public submissions were received relating to any issues with the application. - 3.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - 5.
+- 1. Development consent is in place for a small bar at the venue. - 2.
+A Police submission was received and considered as summarised at submission analysis below. - 3.
+No public submissions were received relating to any issues with the application. - 4.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
+I am satisfied that the statutory advertising requirements have been met. - 6.
 Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.